 This is done with candlestick patterns, which are specific price patterns formed by candlesticks.

-In this article, we’ll explain what Japanese candlestick patterns are, how they work and how to use them to boost your trading performance.
+In this article, I’ll explain what Japanese candlestick patterns are, how they work and how to use them to boost your trading performance.

 What are Japanese Candlestick Patterns?

 Japanese candlestick patterns are specific price patterns that are formed by separate candlesticks.
 Japanese candlestick patterns can even include only a single candlestick, which are then called single candlestick patterns.

 However, there are also candlestick patterns that include multiple candlesticks, which are somewhat more difficult to spot but offer a great way to gain a feeling of the battle between buyers and sellers in a market.

 Unlike chart patterns, candlestick patterns focus on single or a group of candlesticks and their open, high, low and close prices.
 The upper and lower shadows of a candlestick, and the size of its body are of most importance.